I'd like to improve my heart health, but I'm worried I don't have the motivation to join a gym or make big diet changes. Any advice?

 Health professionals at Mayo Clinic have developed the Mayo Clinic Healthy Heart Plan.
 The entire plan is contained in the book "Mayo Clinic Healthy Heart for Life!"
 But one of the key messages is that even little steps may make a big difference.

-Some of these steps for getting started are in a two-week "Quick Start" section of the book termed "Eat 5, Move 10, Sleep 8."
+Some of these steps for getting started are included in the "Eat 5, Move 10, Sleep 8" section of the book, which describes a two-week quick start to the Mayo Clinic Healthy Heart Plan.
 Here's a summary of the Mayo Clinic Healthy Heart Plan's quick start:

 - Sleep 8.
 Quality sleep is good for your heart.
 It can be a challenge to make time for good sleep, but it's important.
 For two weeks try to get eight hours of good, quality sleep each night.
 Yes, each person's sleep needs vary slightly, but eight is a good number to shoot for.